dart-backend/angel/packages/orm/angel_orm_postgres/README.md

 [![Discord](https://img.shields.io/discord/1060322353214660698)](https://discord.gg/3X6bxTUdCM)
 [![License](https://img.shields.io/github/license/dart-backend/angel)](https://github.com/dart-backend/angel/tree/master/packages/orm/angel_orm_postgres/LICENSE)

-Angel3 ORM for PostgreSQL database for PostgreSQL 10 or greater.
+Angel3 ORM for working with PostgreSQL database 12 or later.

 For documentation about the ORM, see [Developer Guide](https://angel3-docs.dukefirehawk.com/guides/orm)

 ## Migrating to 8.1.0 and above

 `postgres` has been upgraded from 2.x.x to 3.x.x since version 8.1.0.
-This is a breaking change as `postgres` 3.x.x has majorly changed its API.
+This is a breaking change as `postgres` 3.x.x has revamped its API.
 Therefore when upgrading to 8.1.0 and beyond, the PostgreSQL connection settings need to be migrated.
 The rest should remain the same.
 Please see the example for the new PostgreSQL connection settings.

 ## Usage